jansoganci/banana.universe/docs/legal/terms.md

 ## Contact

-Email: support@pixelmage.com
+Email: umursoganci@gmail.com

 ## Governing Law

-These terms are governed by the laws of [Your Jurisdiction].
+These terms are governed by the laws of Turkey.